Counterfeit and Fake Wines

 From whom? private collectors? stores? or other suppliers?

-Do they store the wine in good conditions?
+Do they store the wine in good condition?

 Do they have their own wine storage facility or warehouse?